FAQ – New 400 Level Math Classes

 A: Before checking with an advisor, see if you did not make a C or better in one (or more) of the prerequisites.
 All new 400 level courses and the three new courses (Math 350, Math 353, Math 356) have requirements of a C or better in prerequisite courses.
 Data shows that students who fulfill prerequisites for a course with a C or better have a significantly better chance of success.
 We advise you to satisfy prerequisites with a C or better.
 However, students from Bulletin years prior to Fall 2016 will be allowed to enroll in courses with a D in a prerequisite course.
 To do so, fill out a prerequisite override form.

-If this is not the case, please see an advisor to help troubleshoot the reason why the system isn’t allowing you to enroll.
+If this is not the case, please see the department advisor to help troubleshoot the reason why the system isn’t allowing you to enroll.

 Q: I have already taken several courses at 500-level courses that are no longer required.
 Do these courses still count toward my degree?